gojimmypi/gojimmypi.github.io/_posts/2022-08-07-ICE-V-Wireless-SERV-fusesoc.md

 ### Install

-Reminder that unlike the Radiona [ULX3S](https://radiona.org/ulx3s/) that has an FPGA that sits IN FRONT from the ESP32 (requiring a special [FPGA passthru](https://github.com/gojimmypi/ulx3s-examples/tree/master/passthru) to program the ESP32) - the ICE-V Wireless has the FPGA sitting BEHIND the ESP32-C3, requiring a [special app on the ESP32](https://github.com/ICE-V-Wireless/ICE-V-Wireless/tree/main/Firmware) to program the FPGA:
+Reminder that unlike the Radiona [ULX3S](https://radiona.org/ulx3s/) that has an FPGA that sits IN FRONT of the ESP32 (requiring a special [FPGA passthru](https://github.com/gojimmypi/ulx3s-examples/tree/master/passthru) to program the ESP32) - in contrast, the ICE-V Wireless has the FPGA sitting BEHIND the ESP32-C3, requiring a [special app on the ESP32](https://github.com/ICE-V-Wireless/ICE-V-Wireless/tree/main/Firmware) to program the FPGA:

 ```